joberthel/fastify-modern-images/Readme.md

 ## Compatibility

+-   Versions 0.7.x and above are compatible with fastify 5.x
--   Versions 0.2.x and above are compatible with fastify 4.x
+-   Versions 0.2.x until 0.6.x are compatible with fastify 4.x
 -   For fastify 3.x use version 0.1.x of this plugin

 ## Features